wrossmorrow/machtests/README.md

     * `memu`, `mema`: the used and available memory (RAM and swap) when the test started
     * `rprocs`, `nprocs`: the number of running and total processes when the test started
 *  `time`: the _start_ time of the test, at second precision

+Like `S3` uploads, writes to InfluxDB are done in batch fashion after all tests run.
+If a test hangs (absent a timeout), or if a test takes a long time (absent a timeout stopping it), that will delay data's ingestion in InfluxDB.

 ---